Shloka-Patel/Experiment---6/README.md

               // statements <br>
                update_expression; <br>
               } <br>
-          (3) Do while loop - It is same as the while loop but tha difference is that in the do-while loop the condition is tested at the end of the loop body. <br>
+          (3) Do while loop - It is the same as the while loop but the difference is that in the do-while loop the condition is tested at the end of the loop body. <br>

               Syntax:
               do